Have a Plan

 Other Types of Kids Furniture

-A nightstand is a handy piece of furniture to have in a child’s bedroom.
-Usually chosen to match the bed and placed by it, the nightstand is a great place to put a lamp, a favorite treasure or a clock.
+A kids nightstand is a handy piece of furniture to have in a child’s bedroom.
+Usually chosen to match the bed, the nightstand is a great place to put a lamp, a favorite treasure or a clock.
 Because space is usually at a premium, choose one that has multiple drawers or a combination of drawers and open shelving.